Dr Abe V Rotor

 “Please take good care of everything, Gido.”
 It was Nanay Paring’s way of saying goodbye every morning before going to work.
 “And don’t forget to eat and take your medicine,” Tatay Gorio would add.
 Pedring and Trining would ask what their youngest brother Gido would like them to bring home before boarding their owner’s jeep.

 Left alone at home Gido spent hours watching television and playing computer games.
 He had no companion except his dog, a mongrel, curled under the sofa and yelping only when hungry.
 “No, Pido, we are not going to cook.
 We are only two anyway.”
-He would open a bag of potato or corn chips, or a can of cheese balls, and a family-size soft drinks, and both of them would while their time away until the whole family is reunited at dinner time.
+He would open a bag of potato or corn chips, or a can of cheese balls, and a family-size soft drinks, and both of them would while their time away until the whole family is reunited at supper.

 This was the life of Gido day in and out.
 And who would complain?
 People with simple life have very little to complain about.
 Gido’s father and mother were industrious, they were very kind.
 Pedring and Trining loved him.
 They gave him playthings, and played with him after school and weekends.